What Is a SIC Code? SIC Structure, Primary Code Rules & Extended SIC Segmentation

 Extended (marketing)

-Extended examples are commonly used for segmentation in commercial datasets; they are not the official government SIC endpoint.
+Extended formats are common in commercial datasets; they are separate from the official 4-digit SIC baseline.

-A primary SIC code represents the dominant business activity for the unit being classified (commonly the operating location or reporting unit in your dataset).
-Dominance is usually determined using a measurable proxy such as revenue, with other proxies used as tie-breakers when needed.
+A primary SIC code represents the dominant business activity for the unit being classified (often a business location or reporting unit in your dataset).
+Dominance is typically determined using a measurable proxy such as revenue, with a consistent tie-break proxy used when needed (payroll, hours, headcount).

 Example A (majority dominance): 51% primary activity, 49% combined secondary activities.